Migration Guide

 Whitespace is normalized

-- Leading and trailing whitespace is stripped from every line
+- Trailing whitespace is stripped from every line

 - Blank lines inside statements are removed